 Purchase the supplies for treatment.
 Your prescription will specify the type of insulin and syringes as well as the appropriate home glucose monitoring device and test strips.

-You will be coached how to get a tiny blood sample for measuring blood glucose levels at home.
-You will need to purchase the test strips from your veterinary hospital.
+Your veterinarian will recommend the glucometer that is best for your pet and can coach you on how to get a tiny blood sample to use in the glucometer.
 You cannot use another brand of test strips in the animal-approved glucose meter.

 Type of insulin syringes: U-100 U-40

-Your veterinarian will guide you about how often to perform a glucose curve at home.
-Generally, the first glucose curve is performed 10 – 14 days after beginning insulin therapy, but you may need to take a few readings each day.
-When performing a curve, you will take blood glucose readings every 2 – 3 hours for 12 hours (the time between insulin injections.
+Your veterinarian will let you know how often to perform a glucose curve at home.
+Generally, the first glucose curve is performed 7 to 14 days after beginning insulin therapy, but you may need to take a few readings each day.
+When performing a curve, you will take blood glucose readings every 1 to 2 hours for 12 hours (the time between insulin injections.
 You will then call the veterinary practice with the curve values so that they may fine-tune the insulin dose.

-Return to the practice for a glucose curve as prescribed, no later than a.m., on .
-Feed your dog that morning and immediately bring it to the hospital.
+Return to the practice for a glucose curve as prescribed, no later than ____________ a.m., on________________________ .
+Feed your dog that morning and immediately bring him to the hospital.
 Do not give insulin, but bring it with you.
-If it will take more than 30minutes to drive to the hospital, call for instructions on feeding.
-(In-hospital glucose curves may not be needed at all, depending upon the ease with which your dog’s glucose levels are stabilized.)
+If it will take more than 30 minutes to drive to the hospital, call for instructions on feeding.
+In-hospital glucose curves may not be needed at all, depending upon the ease with which your dog's glucose levels are stabilized.